If you've come to this page expecting a lecture about the dangers of excessive debt, then you've come to the wrong page.

 - Understand your current debt situation fully.

 - Decide on a plan to follow.

 - Follow the plan.

-What the calculator can do however is create for you one payment schedule showing all the debts with the payments paid on their respective due dates.
+What the calculator can do, however, is create for you a single payment schedule showing all the debts with the payments paid on their respective due dates.

 I don't believe there is any other calculator on the net that will do that for you.